LivelyIE/web/tasks/markdown/T_WhatsImportant.md

 * There is less storage space to work with as you won't have an attic or outdoor space.

 A key difference between purchasing an apartment over a house is that you will need to pay yearly management fees to cover maintenance costs on the building.
 These can be €1,000 - €2,000 or much higher depending on the building.

+### Additional Deposit Required for One-Bedroom Homes
+Be careful about choosing a home with one bedroom as sometimes lenders will require a 20% deposit rather than 10%.
+This is due data suggesting one-bedroom homes are harder to sell and the added risk that if you run into financial difficulty you won't have another bedroom to rent for additional income.
+Talk to your lender or broker before bidding on a one-bedroom home.